Treynor dealer model

+Model structure

 Security dealers choose the degree of price and liquidity risk to bear, their price risk is evidenced by their price quotes, meanwhile, their liquidity risk comes in the form of their yield quotes.
 Dealers find themselves constrained by their quantity of cash and the securities available to them in the market.
 Dealers will choose a short position when they can sell borrowed securities priced above their anticipated, fundamental value.
 Dealers profit from such short position transactions if the price for the security borrowed falls at the time they must return the security to its owner.
 Conversely, dealers elect long positions, taking on positive inventories of securities as assets, to compensate for liquidity risks.
 If dealers believe the fundamental price for a security to be lower than the future price, the dealer will buy low and sell high.
 Crucially for the money markets, dealers can be thought of as borrowing short term and lending long term, motivated by liquidity.
 VBTs, by contrast, are the bargain hunters in the market for securities, they search for differences in prices and intrinsic values, therefore, motivated by a price quote and in no hurry to transact.

 Accordingly, to Treynor, the absence of a dealer leaves those in the market for securities in a bind where they need to motivate the VBT to trade at prices exceeding 15-20% of the security's value.
 Because the arrivals of sellers and buyers to a transaction are often random, the dealer's presence serves to bring hurried sellers and buyers together at a lower spread, bringing the dealer's price closer to the equilibrium price for a security.